jkuruzovich/MGMT6963/presentations/4_Introduction_to_models.md

 #Agenda
-1. Continue presentation from last time
-2. Nested relationships in databases and analytics
+1. Overview of the Data Mining Process
+2. Focused introduction to data understanding.
-3. Introduction to relational databases
+3. Introduction to R
-4. Movies

 ---
 ![fit](img/4_overview.png)